claudio2323/Momentum-ML-Model/README.md

-# Multi-Model Momentum Trading Strategy for Cross Asset Futures
+# A Trading Strategy using Liquid Futures: can we improve classic Momentum strategies by using ML and AI
-## # Multi-Model Financial Time Series Classification
+## Multi-Model Financial Time Series Classification
 Capstone Project Submission for Imperial College Certificate in Machine Learning and AI 2024

 ## Project Overview